anirudh-satheesh/folioX/README.md

 ## ✨ Features

-### 🎨 Editor
+### 🎨 Premium Editor
-- **Split-screen live editor** — edit on the left, preview on the right in real time
+- **Split-screen live editor** — edit on the left, preview on the right in real time.
+- **Design System Engine** — Built on a 4px grid with centralized tokens for spacing, radius, and luxury shadows.
+- **Canvas Toolbar** — Precise zoom controls (40% to 200%) and instant device/mode switching.
-- **Drag & drop section reordering** — rearrange your portfolio sections with smooth framer-motion animations
+- **Drag & drop section reordering** — Rearrange your portfolio with buttery-smooth `framer-motion` layout animations.
-- **Theme customizer** — pick primary/secondary colors and see changes instantly
-- **Mode toggle** — switch between **Website** and **Resume** output formats

-### 📄 Resume Mode
+- **Persistence** — Automatic local storage sync so your progress is never lost.

+### 🖼 Preview Simulation
+- **Web Mode**: A high-fidelity "Desktop inside Desktop" mockup with realistic browser dots, address bars, and CSS-isolated `iframe` sandboxing.
+- **Mobile Mode**: Pixel-perfect mobile skin (375x850px) for testing responsiveness.
-- A4-styled document preview
+- **Resume Mode**: Document-optimized canvas for A4-style document previews.
-- **Template One** — Modern, vibrant, section-based with full theme color support
-- **Template Two** — Minimalist, monochromatic sidebar layout

-### 🌐 Website Mode
-- Edge-to-edge, full-width portfolio site rendering
+- **Isolated Scrolling**: Pro-grade viewport locking (only the simulation scrolls, never the editor).

+### 📄 Templates
-- **Web Template One** — Premium brutalist design with animated skill marquees, grayscale project hovers, and cinematic hero typography
+- **Web Template One**: Brutalist high-fidelity site with marquee skill animations and grayscale image reveals.

-### 🗂 Sections Supported
-- Basic Info (name, bio, resume link)
-- Hero customization (greeting, job title)
-- Skills
-- Projects (with GitHub, live demo, tech stack, featured flag)
-- Experience (timeline layout)
-- Education
-- Certifications
-- Achievements
-- Social Links
+- **Resume Template One**: Modern, section-based professional layout.
+- **Resume Template Two**: Elegant, monochromatic sidebar design.

 ---